-Justin Best, keynote speaker of the graduation and president and founder of Northwest Technologies Group, punctuated the importance of camaraderie amongst IT professionals.
+Justin Best, keynote speaker of the graduation, punctuated the importance of camaraderie amongst IT professionals.
 “I tell my stories to people outside of IT and I get blank stares,” he laughed.
 “But every IT professional has lived through similar stories, whether they’re funny or bizarre, so I’m glad to have 23 more IT pros out there to make parties less awkward for me.”

 Best ended his keynote speech by advising the new graduates to always remember one thing: “Yes, we do this because we love technology, but we also do it because we love solving people’s problems.
 It’s all about the people.”

 Students thanked their families, their career counselors, and Creating IT Futures’ Amy Eernisse-Liang, but Aaron Peck, the class’ instructor, received the most praise.
 One student exclaimed, “Aaron was amazing.
 I learned more in this class than any other class I’ve ever taken, and never once did I feel the need to fall asleep.”